Horizon Psychiatry

 Are you shocked & ashamed at the unkind thoughts you think about your loved one, but dare not say aloud?

-Do you find yourself drinking more alcohol or using more unhealthy substances than before you became a caregiver?
+Do you find yourself drinking more or using more unhealthy substances than before you became a caregiver?

 You are not alone.